duneaught/diversitymod/README.md

 Created by DuneAught (twitter: @duneaught) with much help from Zamiel, Inschato, Hyphenated & #isaac on SpeedRunsLive

-Source and download available at https://github.com/duneaught/diversitymod ('Resources' tab for download)
+Source available at https://github.com/duneaught/diversitymod ('Resources' tab for download)

 ---